simsaens/StretchyLayout/README.md

 > Note: To get the code at this point do `git checkout Step-5`

-#### Hiding the Status Bar When Needed
+#### 3. Hiding the Status Bar When Needed

-And fourth, our text is overlapping the status bar when we scroll up.
+Our text is overlapping the status bar when we scroll up.
 This looks gross.

 ![Status Bar Overlap](Article/StatusBarOverlap.png)